the-ad5/Agri-fusion/README.md

 This project demonstrates that a good solution is not defined by complexity but by its ability to solve a real-world problem effectively.
 By combining AI with agriculture, this system aims to make farming smarter, faster, and more efficient.
+Note: Model files are not uploaded due to size limitations.
+They can be generated using train.py.